Eaves gets shootout winner, Ducks rally past Predators 4-3

 ANAHEIM, Calif.
+(AP) -- Patrick Eaves was minding his own business in the Anaheim Ducks' upbeat dressing room when Sami Vatanen walked by and took a playful tug on his new teammate's wild, luxuriant beard.

+Eaves has only been with the Ducks for four games, but he's already finding many remarkable ways to help Anaheim's playoff push - and his facial hair has been ready for the postseason all winter long.

-(AP) -- Patrick Eaves scored the only goal of the shootout in the fifth round, and Jonathan Bernier capped a 24-save performance with a perfect shootout in the Anaheim Ducks' 4-3 victory over the Nashville Predators on Tuesday night.
+Eaves had two assists and scored the only goal of the shootout in the fifth round, and Jonathan Bernier capped a 24-save performance with a perfect shootout in the Ducks' 4-3 victory over the Nashville Predators on Tuesday night.

-Rickard Rakell scored the tying goal late in the second period for the Ducks, who rallied from a pair of two-goal deficits for a key victory in their playoff surge.
-Ryan Getzlaf had a goal and two assists, and Nick Ritchie also scored for Anaheim.
+Eaves and Bernier were unlikely shootout heroes for the Ducks, who rallied from a pair of two-goal deficits for a key victory in their playoff surge.
+Eaves participated in only one previous shootout this season in Dallas, while Bernier had a .556 save percentage in shootouts.

+''I'm usually a later-round shooter,'' Eaves said wryly after his fifth-round assignment. ''I got called in a little early tonight.''

+Eaves scored a goal in two of his first three games with the Ducks, immediately adding to the most prolific offensive season of his career.
+He was a relentless presence in front of Pekka Rinne in this game, and he picked up the primary assists on goals by Nick Ritchie and Rickard Rakell.

+Rakell scored the tying goal late in the second period for the Ducks, who have alternated wins and losses for 12 straight games since early February.
+Rakell leads the Ducks with 27 goals this season, but he failed to score in the shootout along with Getzlaf, Corey Perry and Jakob Silfverberg.

+''(Eaves) is the only one that listened to what I said: Over the pad and under the blocker,'' Anaheim coach Randy Carlyle said with a grin.
-Filip Forsberg scored a short-handed goal and Pekka Rinne made 39 saves for the Predators, who have lost three straight.

-Colin Wilson and Ryan Ellis scored early goals as the Predators opened a three-game California road trip with their fifth straight regular-season loss at Honda Center.
+Filip Forsberg scored a short-handed goal and Rinne made 39 saves for the Predators, who have lost three straight.
+Colin Wilson and Ryan Ellis scored early goals as the Predators opened a three-game California road trip with their fifth straight regular-season loss at Honda Center - and this one was particularly painful.

+''Tonight was different than the last two (losses),'' Nashville coach Peter Laviolette said. ''The last two games, I thought we played well.
+Tonight we were on our heels a little bit, going through the motions of the game.''

 The Ducks and Predators both began the day in third place in their respective divisions.
 Both need strong finishes to get back to the postseason, where Nashville eliminated Anaheim in a seven-game first-round series last spring that led to Ducks coach Bruce Boudreau's firing.